Afterlife: Spiritualism

+The spirit world, according to spiritualism, is the world or realm inhabited by spirits, both good or evil of various spiritual manifestations.
+This spirit world is regarded as an external environment for spirits.
+The Spiritualism religious movement in the nineteenth century espoused a belief in an afterlife where individual's awareness persists beyond death.

+Taoism

+Taoism views life as an illusion and death as a transformation into immortality.
+Taoists believe that immortality of the soul can be achieved by living a virtuous life in harmony with the Tao.
+They are taught not to fear death, as it is simply part of nature.

 Traditional African religions

 Traditional African religions are diverse in their beliefs in an afterlife.
 Hunter-gatherer societies such as the Hadza have no particular belief in an afterlife, and the death of an individual is a straightforward end to their existence.
 Ancestor cults are found throughout Sub-Saharan Africa, including cultures like the Yombe, Beng, Yoruba and Ewe, "[T]he belief that the dead come back into life and are reborn into their families is given concrete expression in the personal names that are given to children....What is reincarnated are some of the dominant characteristics of the ancestor and not his soul.
 For each soul remains distinct and each birth represents a new soul."
 The Yoruba, Dogon and LoDagoa have eschatological ideas similar to Abrahamic religions, "but in most African societies, there is a marked absence of such clear-cut notions of heaven and hell, although there are notions of God judging the soul after death."
 In some societies like the Mende, multiple beliefs coexist.
 The Mende believe that people die twice: once during the process of joining the secret society, and again during biological death after which they become ancestors.
 However, some Mende also believe that after people are created by God they live ten consecutive lives, each in progressively descending worlds.
 One cross-cultural theme is that the ancestors are part of the world of the living, interacting with it regularly.